Morph Bags is not a typical company. We exist to turn waste into opportunity.

 Guest Lecturing: Asia, the US, and Europe

-Beyond Thammasat, I’ve had the privilege of sharing and teaching about circular economy and systems thinking to groups across Asia, as well as the US, and Europe.
+Beyond Thammasat, I’ve had the privilege of sharing and teaching about circular economy and systems thinking to groups across Asia, the US, and Europe.
 I’ve done so in classrooms, businesses, workshops, community settings, and conferences in working to help people rethink resource use.
-My teaching aims to share new ideas, while helping participants understand things like their importance, how to recognize or utilize the ideas, and when they might be of use.
-Rather than a definitional understanding, the goal is to have people demonstrate understanding by using the ideas in order to affect future choices, actions, and outcomes.

-If you’re organizing a program or interested in developing something where this perspective might add value, I’d be glad to hear from you.
+If you’re organizing a program or interested in developing something where this perspective could add value, I’d be glad to hear from you.

 Community Building, Education, & Collaboration